jasonmacduffie/isles-of-maga/intro.md

 - **Elves:** After centuries out of power, the Elves have been disgraced.
 Although most accept the Republic and want to move one, there are a number of monarchists attempting to revive the old Elven Kingdoms.
 Elves live to around 350 years.

-- **Halflings:** Halflings participated in the revolution to increase the influence of the Thieves Guild in Maga, which has a disproportionate number of Halfling members.
+- **Halflings:** Halflings (formally Minikins) participated in the revolution to increase the influence of the Thieves Guild in Maga, which has a disproportionate number of Halfling members.
 There are many legendary pirates and bandits that were Halflings.
 Halflings live to around 75 years.

 - **Beast-Races:** The beast-races, although citizens, do not enjoy much political power and are treated as second-class citizens.
 Many are only partially integrated with the Republic, and still live in their tribal communities.